nurlancreus/XpressShip/README.md

 # XpressShip

 XpressShip is a comprehensive shipping management solution built using **ASP.NET Core Minimal API**.
-It follows a **layered architecture** to ensure a clear separation of concerns and a scalable codebase.
+It follows a **clean architecture** to ensure a clear separation of concerns and a scalable codebase.

 ## Features